 3. Embracing The Community

-The auto repair shop in the article also used their social media channels to promote and support the community around it, drawing in more women, who are often volunteers and community organizers.
+The auto repair shop in the article also used its social media channels to promote and support the community around it, drawing in more women, who are often volunteers and community organizers.
 Additionally, the shop donated garage bays to programs that fix cars for needy families and for other volunteer organizations.
-The repairs were done for free or for a deep discount.
+The repairs were done for free or at a deep discount.
 Again, this attracted female customers, who are often leaders in nonprofit, not-for-profit, and volunteer community organizations.

 Showing that your repair shop cares about the community and makes efforts to give back demonstrates to customers, of every gender, that you’re interested in more than just turning a profit.
 Consider donating a portion of every auto repair service to a local charity, organizing a food or clothing drive, or participating in or sponsoring charitable community events.
 Then, share those experiences on social media for all of your followers to see.